algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-17-python-guide.md

 To run this algorithm first hit the "Compile" button on the top right hand corner of the algorithm editor and then at the bottom of the page in the console you'll see a confirmation that it has compiled and the version number of that commit.

-**Note:** If you are interested in learning more about versioning check out the [Algorithm Basics Section](http://developers.algorithmia.com/basics/algorithm_basics/).
+If you are interested in learning more about versioning check out the [Algorithm Basics Section](http://developers.algorithmia.com/basics/algorithm_basics/).
+{: .notice-info}

 To test the algorithm type your name or another string in the console and hit enter on your keyboard: